xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 title: "Algorithm Problem: GESP202503 Level 4 — Wasteland Reclamation (Luogu B4263)"  # Article Title
 draft: false  # Is it a draft?
 Set to false to publish.
 date: 2025-8-26
 description: "A classmate took the GESP exam and came back saying he got TLE on one problem.
-He顺手 wrote the problem down for me.
+He wrote the problem down for me.
 Being a bit bored in class, I simply solved it.
 Tried it at home, made some changes, and AC'd smoothly."  # Article summary
 tags: ["Algorithms", "C++", "GESP", "Simulation"]  # Article tags, for categorization and association
 categories: ["Algorithm Learning Diary"]  # Article category
 comments: true